basnijholt/nijho.lt/content/post/mindroom/index.md

 Not really.
 I'd rather use a local model for sensitive tasks and pick the best, cheapest Chinese model for general-purpose deep research.

-That's why I built MindRoom on a *chat protocol*.
-The interface is just chatting—everyone already knows how to do that.
+The most natural interface for AI is simply conversation.
-The bridges solve the silo problem.
-And the model flexibility means you choose where your data goes.
+It's how humans already organize thoughts, make decisions, and collaborate.
+So I built **MindRoom** on a chat protocol—one where agents live in the same rooms as you, collaborate in threads, and follow you across every platform.
-I called it **MindRoom**—and then I got so obsessed with it that I eventually burned out and had to step away completely.
+And then I got so obsessed with it that I eventually burned out and had to step away completely.

 Recently, [OpenClaw](https://openclaw.ai) gained a lot of traction (171K GitHub stars and counting), solving a similar problem from a different angle.
 Seeing its success reminded me that the idea I'd been working on wasn't just a niche obsession.